 Timing and automation

 When setting up a table, it is possible to select options that let available calls time out.
-This is only available for real-time games and the recommended mode in this case as it mimics what happens at a live table.
+This is only available for real-time games not including training mode.
+It is the recommended mode in this case as it mimics what happens at a live table.
 Alternatively or additionally, every player has the option to set a preference to pass on some calls automatically.
-Note that it is generally visible to other players when this happens, which means that it can reveal information about a hand.
+Note that it is generally visible to other players when this happens due to BGA's clock management, which means that it can reveal information about a hand.
 These options are meant primarily to facilitate turn-based play.
 You should understand that turning on such automation options might irritate other players.
-This is because the gain information might to lead to specific advantages/disadvantages.
+This is because the gain in information might to lead to situational advantages or disadvantages amongst your opponents.

 Japanese Mahjong is a traditional game played in countless variants and house rules.
 While competition rules are increasingly standardized, the implementation offers two common variants: first, some of the 5-tiles in the standard suits can be marked red.
 These tiles count as Dora tiles and add one Han to the hand's value independent of and cumulative with the visible Dora indicators.
 Like all Dora tiles, they do not constitute a Yaku in itself.
 Second, so-called abortive draws can be allowed.
 These are special conditions upon which a hand is aborted, and new tiles are dealt.
 The five types are the following: three Ron calls on the same tile; fourth quadruplet formed unless they are all by the same player; four Riichi calls; four of the same wind tile discarded without interruption to start the hand; calling an aborted hand when the dealt tiles include at least 9 unique terminal or honor tiles.
 The last one is the only abortive draw involving player choice.